Student Team Project Trauma: The (Not-So) Hidden Emotional Cost to Students – Part 2

 Communication is Key

 Transparency matters!
-Tell students WHY you're assigning group work and include "building collaborative skills" as an explicit goal of any team project.
+Tell students WHY you're assigning group work and include "building collaborative skills" as an explicit goal of any student team project.
 Explain the purpose of peer evaluations and make yourself available for issues.
 That said, encourage students to try resolving problems themselves first – just like they'll need to do in their future careers.

 Watch the Weighting